Badgerati/PoshHosts/README.md

 * Support for host profiles, useful for local environments
 * Test entries in a hosts file by pinging them - even with specific ports
 * Display a diff between two host files
+* Support for environment sections in host files

 ## Install